 Commercial Grade Solar Flood Light

-This 120 Commercial Solar Flood light is the perfect way to light up areas without electricity or wiring.
+This 140 Dual Lamp Commercial Solar Flood light is the perfect way to light up areas without electricity or wiring.
 It lets you stay safe and save money in the process.
 It is made of weatherproof cast aluminum with tempered glass.

 The photo cell sensor automatically turns the solar security light on at dusk, and includes a manual On/Off switch.
-The output of light is 180 LUX (around 150 watts) and lasts around 11 hours after 8 hours of sunlight.
+The output of light lasts around 11 hours after 8 hours of sunlight.

 - Solar Flood Light

 - Warranty: 1 Year from all MFG Defects

 - Total LED Lights: 140

 - Measurements: Panel 13.75 x 9.5 x 1"